ashwinipaul/reliability-aware-hybrid-fusion/README.md

 - exact five random seeds
 - exact hardware/software versions

-The manuscript also describes both a 70/10/20 patient-wise split and five-fold cross-validation.
+Describe both a 70/10/20 patient-wise split and five-fold cross-validation.
 These are not fully reconciled in the text.
 The supplied code defaults to the explicitly stated 70/10/20 holdout plus repeated seeds; if the actual experiment used five folds, preserve those fold assignments in the final release instead.

 ## 15. Smoke test